nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 ..

-If you are interested in building `Project Connected Home over IP`_ applications, install also the `GN`_ meta-build system to generate the Ninja files that the |NCS| uses.
+In addition to these required tools, install the `GN`_ meta-build system if you are interested in building `Project Connected Home over IP`_ applications.
+This system generates the Ninja files that the |NCS| uses.

 .. tabs::